 Who can apply for an Essential Skills Work Visa?

-- The employer can demonstrate that attempts to recruit talent locally have failed
+If applying under the first criteria, the employer must be able to demonstrate that attempts to recruit talent locally have failed.

-- Meet “good character” requirements – police certificate from country of origin required
+- Meet “good character” requirements – a police certificate from your country of origin is required

-- Meet “good health” requirements – medical certificate from country of origin required
+- Meet “good health” requirements – a medical certificate from your country of origin is required

-- Must present evidence of work experience and qualifications for the job offered
+- Provide evidence of work experience and qualifications for the job offered

-Which jobs qualify under the Essential Skills in Demand?
+Which jobs qualify as Essential Skills in Demand?

 How much does the Essential Skills Work Visa application cost?